 Medically reviewed by Drugs.com.
 Last updated on Feb 21, 2019.

 Trying to boost your metabolism probably won't lead to weight loss, at least not to the degree that changing your diet and lifestyle habits will.

-For example, caffeine has been shown to very slightly increase metabolism, but it doesn't appear to have a significant effect on long-term weight loss.
-Likewise, supplements claiming to boost your metabolism may have little or no benefit and may contain substances that can have serious health effects or may be banned.
+While caffeine has been shown to very slightly increase metabolism, it doesn't appear to have a significant effect on long-term weight loss.
+Supplements claiming to boost your metabolism may have little or no benefit and may contain substances that have serious side effects.

-How much you weigh really depends on the number of calories you eat and how much physical activity you get.
+How much you weigh largely depends on the choices you make about food and how much physical activity you get.

-To lose weight, focus on the factors you have control over.
-These can help you manage your weight and may improve your metabolism.
+To lose weight, focus on the factors you can control.

 If you're concerned about your weight or you think your metabolism is too slow, talk with your doctor.
 Your doctor can check for medical causes and help you adopt healthy lifestyle changes to aid your weight loss.